-Players may be changed at any time during the play from the Players' Bench provided that the Player or Players leaving the ice shall be within 1.50 m (5 ft) of their Players' Bench and out of the play before the change is made - refer also to Rule 71 - Premature Substitution.
+Players may be changed at any time during the play from the Players' bench provided that the Player or Players leaving the ice shall be within 1.50m of their Players' bench and out of the play before the change is made - refer also to Rule 71 - Premature Substitution.

-At the discretion of the On-ice Officials, should a substituting Player come onto the ice before their Teammate is within the 1.50 m (5 ft) limit of the Players' Bench (and therefore clearly causing their Team to have "too many Players" on the ice), then a Bench Minor Penalty may be assessed.
+At the discretion of the On-Ice Officials, should a substituting Player come onto the ice before their teammate is within the 1.50m limit of the Players' bench (and therefore clearly causing their team to have too many Players on the ice), then a bench minor penalty may be assessed.

-When a Player is retiring from the ice surface and is within the 1.50 m (5 ft) limit of their Players' Bench, and their substitute is on the ice, then the retiring Player shall be considered off the ice for the purpose of Rule 70 - Leaving Players Bench or Penalty Box.
+When a Player is retiring from the ice surface and is within the 1.50m limit of their Players' bench, and their substitute is on the ice, then the retiring Player shall be considered off the ice for the purpose of Rule 70 - Leaving Players' bench or penalty box.